For many of us, Social Security will be a significant part of our income during retirement.

 “Most people won’t pay attention to this until age 50,” Clark says.
 “But I want you to have an account by age 30.”

 Why so early?
 Social Security benefits are based on your highest-earning 35 years, and you need to make sure the SSA is recording your earnings correctly.

 “The crazy thing is that you can see how much Social Security thinks you earned in a year,” Clark says.
 “That’s important because if they have the wrong figures, it could end up reducing the Social Security benefit you get forever.”

 Consumer Action Center Director Lori Silverman says there’s one more big reason to get your account ready before you retire:

 “Setting up an online account will prevent criminals from creating an account in your name and then using it to apply for benefits.”

-In an effort to go green and save money, the SSA no longer mails Social Security statements to anyone under the age of 60.
-If you are 60 or older, the SSA will start mailing paper statements three months before your birthday — if you haven’t signed up for a my Social Security account.
+The SSA no longer mails Social Security statements to anyone under the age of 60.
+If you are 60 or older, the SSA will start mailing paper statements three months before your birthday — if you haven’t signed up for a “my Social Security” account.

-Have a question about Social Security or retirement?
-Contact Clark’s free Consumer Action Center.
+Questions about Social Security benefits or retirement?
+Call Clark’s free Consumer Action Center.